cockroachdb/docs/v19.2/cockroachcloud-create-your-cluster.md

 Capacity | Total raw data size you expect to store without replication.
 Replication | The default replication factor for a CockroachCloud cluster is 3.
 Buffer | Additional buffer (overhead data, accounting for data growth, etc.).
 Compression | The percentage of savings you can expect to achieve with compression.
-With Snappy, the default algorithm, we typically see about a 40% savings on raw data size.
+With CockroachDB's default compression algorithm, we typically see about a 40% savings on raw data size.

 To change the hardware configuration after the cluster is created, you will have to contact us.